-The Dutch government has set up rules for all users of the road (including bikes) to ensure everybody’s safety.
-You can find a complete overview of the rules here (in Dutch), and make sure to follow these general guidelines:
+The Dutch government has set up rules for all users of the road (including cyclists) to ensure everyone’s safety.
+You can find a complete overview of these rules here (in Dutch), and make sure to follow these general guidelines:

 - Always give way to traffic coming from your right-hand side if there are no traffic lights or shark’s teeth

 - Always make sure you have working lights.
 As soon as visibility gets bad (because it’s nighttime / foggy / rainy), bike lights and reflectors are a must, and without them you risk getting a fine.
 It’s also important for your own safety!

 - Always make sure that your bike’s tires have enough air in them.
 This will also save you some sweat when cycling.

 - Use your arm to indicate if / when you are turning (e.g. if you are exiting right, stick out your right arm clearly to signal any other road-users that you are about to turn)